 Even if they are only connecting with others their own age, the casual sex culture encouraged by this application is probably something you don’t want your teenager involved in.
-Seeing an app like Tinder on your child’s phone should prompt an immediate conversation and probably removal of their phone privileges.
+Seeing an app like Tinder on your child’s phone should prompt an immediate conversation and probably the removal of their phone privileges.

 Instagram connects users primarily through the use of hashtags, and profiles consist of photos and videos only.
 Finding inappropriate content posted by strangers is shockingly easy through the use of these hashtags.
 Instagram is also a common platform used by pedophiles to contact young children and teens.

 Of the 3 most popular social media apps, Instagram is the most dangerous for kids simply because their demographic is on it.
 Most children and teenagers have no interest in more mature social networking platforms like Facebook or Twitter.
 In addition, Instagram is more visual than the other brands, making it much easier for your children to be exposed to sexual content and other inappropriate images.

 The Whisper app is heavily marketed to young adults and teens, describing itself as a place for people to share their secrets.
 With no names, locations, ages, or any information needed to create an account, there is no user verification.
 One recent count found that there were over 1 million users of the app who self-identified as being 15 years old.

 As an anonymous social platform, Whisper is an extremely dangerous app for kids and teenagers.
 Not surprisingly, many of the posts are centered around sexual behavior and even soliciting sex.
 It should go without saying that any app that allows people to post anything they wish completely anonymously, does not belong on your child’s phone.